Charles Laughton: 1943–1962

-The Night of the Hunter
+The Night of the Hunter and other projects

 In 1955, Laughton directed The Night of the Hunter, starring Robert Mitchum, Shelley Winters and Lillian Gish, and produced by his friend Paul Gregory.
 The film has been cited among critics as one of the best of the 1950s, and has been selected by the United States National Film Registry for preservation in the Library of Congress.
 At the time of its original release it was a critical and box-office failure, and Laughton never directed again.
 The documentary Charles Laughton Directs The Night of the Hunter by Robert Gitt (2002) features preserved rushes and outtakes with Laughton's audible off-camera direction.

+Laughton had intended to follow up The Night of the Hunter with an adaptation of Norman Mailer's The Naked and the Dead.
+Terry and Dennis Sanders were hired as writers, and press releases announced that Robert Mitchum was to star and that Walter Schumann would compose the score.
+Following the box-office failure of The Night of the Hunter, Laughton was replaced by Raoul Walsh as director on the film and recruited an uncredited writer to rewrite the Sanders brothers' screenplay.

+Laughton also developed a remake of the 1927 silent film White Gold.